Dating with Food Allergies, a Tricky Business

 Only when Webber arrived that evening in November 2007 with the food, Medoff noticed to her horror that the sushi wasn’t vegetarian, salmon roe had been sprinkled on top.
 And she explained all over again that if even a hint of the tainted sushi passed her lips, her throat would close and she wouldn’t be able to breathe, never mind kiss him.

-“The restaurant thought salmon eggs weren’t fish,” Webber, now 45, said at the time.
-“Fish is fish,” Medoff, 41, recalls replying.
+“The restaurant thought salmon eggs weren’t fish,” Webber said at the time.
+“Fish is fish,” Medoff had replied.
 So what did these two lovebirds do?
 Simple: they skipped the food and went straight to kissing.